500-1000AD at Burton 2022

 The left wing of the Khurasanic army was mired in a melee of impressively complex proportions, with vast clouds of infantry and cavalry from both sides mushed together in a random scattering not helped by the unfortunate coincidence that from this distance their bases were almost identically configured too.

-They were being drawn to their doom as if entranced by the fires of Thor's hairy undercrackers!
+Grown men were trembling as if at the mere thought of Eric the Priapic's Danish hammer!
 Cavalry dashed hither and thither clattering into the exposed edges of the Irish bog-dwellers, who were sweeping forward in an obvious ploy to envelop the end of the Islamo-Khuranic army

 Christ on a bike Paddy!
 The opposite wing was also breaking down, as the once-solid Irish infantry line fragmented and scattered under the continuing pressures of multiple attacks from the harrying Islamic horse warriors and their Dailami buddies.